A program, double degree award program, specialisation or course.

 An indication of a student’s current progress toward completion of a program.
-At the end of each semester an Academic Standing level is assigned.
+At the end of each term or semester an Academic Standing level is assigned.
 This is calculated according to the proportion of load passed (undergraduate students), or cumulative number of failures (postgraduate students).
 Academic Standing is calculated at the career level (i.e. undergraduate/postgraduate), not at the program level.

 See also Exclusion.

 An unofficial record of a student's academic history.
 It includes details of the program, enrolled courses, results, summary assessment statistics, academic standing, advanced standing and awards obtained at UNSW.